Service-Direct/php-partners-sdk/README.md

 rotation, each number is reserved for 60 seconds giving you time to connect to the winning Bidder.

 ### Accept a Bid - request format
-Submit a `POST` request with Authentication Headers, using the `request_id` in the URL to `https://api.servicedirect.com/partners/request/{request_id}/accept`
+Submit a `POST` request with authentication headers, using the `request_id` in the URL to `https://api.servicedirect.com/partners/request/{request_id}/accept`
 * Headers:
   * __SD-API-Nonce__